SPLIT - THE BEST STARTING POINT FOR SAILING HOLIDAYS IN CROATIA

-The gastro scene in Split has gone through the real revolution in the recent years.
-Diverse eateries have been opening on the almost daily basis.
+The gastro scene in Split has gone through the real revolution in recent years.
+Diverse eateries have been opening almost on a daily basis.
 The offer is huge and where to go depends on what kind of food you are looking for.
-Generally, most restaurants in Split stick to tried local dishes that include grill, stew, risotto and pasta, but as everywhere else there are always those who stand out, those who don’t compromise with the ingredients and quality of service and efficiently incorporate modern culinary trends into the traditional Dalmatian cuisine.
+Generally, most restaurants in Split stick to the well-tried local dishes that include: grill, stew, risotto and pasta.
+Anyway, as everywhere else, there are always those who stand out.
+Some restaurants don’t compromise with the ingredients and the quality of service and efficiently incorporate modern culinary trends into the traditional Dalmatian cuisine.

 Konoba Nikola – in Stobreč, 10 km from Split, details

 Portofino – city centre, details

 Augubio Congo – in the city centre, close to Peristyle, details

 Chops Grill Steak & Seafood – city centre, details